kelvinkirima014/myBlog/posts/fibonacci.md

 }
 ```
 ### Conclusion
 This was a great exploration of several Rust concepts like variables, loops, match, conditionals and data types.
 You could also go through the [guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html) in the Rust book which I borrowed most concepts of this program from.
 Am looking forward to tackling more challenges and building better programs especially in the crypto space.
-Bye bye:v:!
+Bye bye!